refaktor/rye-website/content/meet_rye/specifics/context.md

 ### Closures

 And where do closures fit into this?
-Closure is in Rye just specific use of the function **fn\in** with the current context.
+A closure in Rye is just a specific use of the function **fn\in** with the current context.
 We do have a helper function `closure`, but we get the same result if we do:

 ```clojure